William T. Williams: The late 1960s and the 1970s

 Williams quickly gained attention from the mainstream art world.
-The Museum of Modern Art acquired his composition "Elbert Jackson L.A.M.F., Part II" in 1969, and by 1970 his work was being exhibited at the Fondation Maeght in the south of France.
+The Museum of Modern Art acquired his composition "Elbert Jackson L.A.M.F., Part II" in 1969, and by 1970 his work was exhibited at the Fondation Maeght in Saint-Paul-de-Vence, France.

-From 1968 until 1970, Williams helped organize the Smokehouse painters (including Melvin Edwards, Guy Ciarcia, and Billy Rose) to paint murals in Harlem, using a hard-edge style.
 In 1969 he participated in The Black Artist in America: A Symposium, held at the Metropolitan Museum of Art.
 He also took part in numerous exhibitions including the Studio Museum in Harlem's Inaugural Show, X to the Fourth Power, and New Acquisitions held at the Museum of Modern Art.
 In 1970 Williams was commissioned by the Jewish Museum (New York), and the Menil Collection in Houston, Texas.

-Williams started the artist-in-residency program at the Studio Museum in Harlem.
-Kinshasa Conwill, former director of the Studio Museum in Harlem, says that the program "has become critical to the museum's identity and its contribution to the larger art arena."